gcristian/minka/README.md

 - no leader is elected ?
  - all followers will release duties, all leader candidates will retry their postulation
 - communication is broken ?
- - all followers will release duties, leader's follower role will catch all duties
+ - all blind followers will release duties, leader's follower role will catch all duties
 - communication flaps between healthly and sick ?
  - depending config, it will be tolerated or stop and keep retrying
 - zookeeper falls ?